 • Subject of Eco-Reps video series

 There are several places at UofL where you can participate directly in making rich, organic fertilizer for use right here on campus!

-- You can now compost your own food scraps on campus at the Garden Commons, which set up four rolling compost bins next to the greenhouse behind the Cultural Center in 2011!
+- You can compost your own food scraps on campus at the Garden Commons, which features four rolling compost bins next to the greenhouse behind the Cultural Center.

 - Compost bins are also available at the new Horticulture Zone garden behind the Urban Studies Institute at 426 W. Bloom St. (behind Bettie Johnson Hall).

 - Residents of Miller Hall can also compost plant-based materials in a collection bin outside the north exit at the back of the building.

 - No meat, bones, or dairy products are accepted in any of these on-site composting bins.
 This helps reduce problems with odors and vermin.